freqtrade/freqtrade/docs/freqai-reinforcement-learning.md

 freqtrade trade --freqaimodel ReinforcementLearner --strategy MyRLStrategy --config config.json
 ```

-where `ReinforcementLearner` will use the templated `ReinforcementLearner` from `freqai/prediction_models/ReinforcementLearner`.
+where `ReinforcementLearner` will use the templated `ReinforcementLearner` from `freqai/prediction_models/ReinforcementLearner` (or a custom user defined one located in `user_data/freqaimodels`).
 The strategy, on the other hand, follows the same base [feature engineering](freqai-feature-engineering.md) with `populate_any_indicators` as a typical Regressor:

 ```python
     def populate_any_indicators(